Method2Model

 • We do not include identifiable patient data in any public material.

-We may use anonymised, aggregated, or synthetic data for internal testing and for examples, as described in the “Code, models, and case summaries” section below.
+We may use anonymised, aggregated, or synthetic data for internal testing and examples, as described in the “Code, models, and case summaries” section below.

 • Project files are stored in secure, access-controlled systems.